 Fireworks Designer - Sydney Howard’s family have been in the pyrotechnics business since 1920 and he was only 11 when he supervised his very first fireworks display.

 Husband and wife team Kevin and Lucy Hyde have worked at the Royal Melbourne Show for over thirty years.
-Kevin first started working as a bar steward for the Royal Agricultural Society of Victoria (RASV).
+Kevin was originally a bar steward, while Lucy started as a kitchen hand.

 Garryowen winner - Vicky Lawrie has wanted to be a competitive horse rider her entire life.
 From the age of four she was riding horses on her family’s rural property in Queensland.